gevent/gevent/CONTRIBUTING.rst

 highest possible quality:

 - A test suite is run for every push and pull request submitted.
-Travis CI is used to test on Linux, and `AppVeyor`_ runs the builds on Windows.
+Travis CI is used to test on Linux and macOS, and `AppVeyor`_ runs the builds on Windows.
 Pull requests with tests that don't pass will be automatically failed.

   .. image:: https://travis-ci.org/gevent/gevent.svg?branch=master
      :target: https://travis-ci.org/gevent/gevent